Register your child for In-person Robotics Workshop on 15th October at CC, Foster City. Reserve a Seat today!

 2. Blindfold Maze

-The Blindfold Maze Course is a great way to get kids moving while also teaching them essential skills such as trust and communication.
-To set up the obstacle course, you will need to create an obstacle course with various objects, such as chairs, tables, cones, etc., that the kids must navigate through while blindfolded.
+The Blindfold Maze Course is a great way to get kids moving while teaching them to trust and communicate.
+To set up the obstacle course, create an obstacle course with various objects, such as chairs, tables, cones, etc., that the kids must navigate through while blindfolded.

-One person will be designated as the guide who will give verbal instructions to the blindfolded person on how to navigate through the obstacle course.
+Designate one player as the guide to give verbal instructions to the blindfolded person on how to navigate through the obstacle course.

 3. Telephone Game Challenge